Elozino/React-Native/README.md

 # React-Native

-check branch for all the different projects
+PS: Check branches for all the different projects as each branch has different projects in them.